Temporomandibular Disorder TMD & TMJ

 - Avoid clenching your teeth

 - Don't cradle the phone receiver between your head and shoulder — either use a headset or hold the receiver to your ear

 - Chew food evenly on both sides of your mouth

 - Do not sit with your chin rested on your hand

 - Practice good posture — keep your head up, back straight, and shoulders squared

-Many people get TMD or TMJ without ever having braces.
-Symptoms usually wax and wane regardless of whether braces are worn.
+Many people get TMD-TMJ because it does run in families.
+Symptoms usually wax and wane due to the level of muscle activity.
 If you are experiencing any of the symptoms listed above and are concerned that you're a candidate for TMD treatment, please contact our office for a consultation.